The Best Airline Credit Cards in Canada for 2023

 General travel points credit card

 A few bank travel rewards programs in Canada allow you to transfer your points to various airline loyalty programs.
 This can be highly beneficial since the banks typically have multiple airline loyalty transfer partners.
 That means you can transfer your points to the airline loyalty program as needed.
 While having the option to transfer your points to various airlines is great, you won’t get specific airline perks with a general travel points credit card.
-Essentially, these types of travel rewards credit cards are popular with people who aren’t loyal to a single airline and prefer flexibility.
+Essentially, travel cards are popular with people who aren’t loyal to a single airline and prefer flexibility.

 How do airline credit cards work?

 Let’s say you opt for a co-branded airline credit card.
 It’s essential you know how they work.
 First off, when you apply for a co-branded airline credit card, it’ll ask you for your airline loyalty number.
 If you’re a new member of the loyalty program, you’ll be assigned a membership number.
-Your credit card, and the included benefits, will then be tied to your loyalty number.
+Your credit card and the included benefits will then be tied to your loyalty number.
 Essentially, when the staff at the airline pull up your loyalty number, they’ll see the co-branded credit card you have and what benefits you get.

 Transfer of points